 Thus, the New Testament clearly shows that the command to keep the seventh day Sabbath is in the New Testament.
 It also shows that only those who will not observe it because of their disobedience argue otherwise.
 And that is why Paul observed it.

-Even Origen understood some of what Paul wrote above as he wrote:
+Even Origen understood some of this as he wrote:

 But what is the feast of the Sabbath except that which the apostle speaks, "There remaineth therefore a Sabbatism," that is, the observance of the Sabbath, by the people of God...let us see how the Sabbath ought to be observed by a Christian.
 On the Sabbath-day all worldly labors ought to be abstained from...give yourselves up to spiritual exercises, repairing to church, attending to sacred reading and instruction...this is the observance of the Christian Sabbath (Translated from Origen's Opera 2, Paris, 1733, Andrews J.N. in History of the Sabbath, 3rd editon, 1887.
 Reprint Teach Services, Brushton (NY), 1998, pp. 324-325).